Charles Knevitt

 Charles Knevitt (10 August 1952 in Dayton, Ohio, USA – 14 March 2016) was a British journalist (parents from the UK), author, broadcaster, curator and playwright, and former Architecture Correspondent of the Sunday Telegraph (1980–84) and The Times (1984–91).
-In 2016 he was made an Honorary Fellow of the RIBA for his contribution to architecture.
+In 2016 he was made an Honorary Fellow of the Royal Institute of British Architects (RIBA) for his contribution to architecture.

 In 1975 he coined the term 'community architecture' in an article in Building Design, and later wrote the definitive book on the subject for Penguin, with co-author Nick Wates (1987); it was reissued in the Routledge Revivals series (2013).

-As Director of the RIBA Trust (2004–11) he was responsible for bringing the first major exhibition on Le Corbusier in a generation to Liverpool and London; and loaned original work by Palladio in the RIBA Drawings Collection to touring exhibitions in Europe and the US.
+As director of the RIBA Trust (2004–11) he was responsible for bringing the first major exhibition on Le Corbusier in a generation to Liverpool and London; and loaned original work by Palladio in the RIBA Drawings Collection to touring exhibitions in Europe and the US.

 In 2012–13 he performed his one-man show, 'Le Corbusier's Women', in London and New York.
 In 2008 Knevitt was named by Design Week as one of the 'Hot 50' making a difference in design.

 Television

-In the mid-1980s he popularised coverage of contemporary architecture on television with the ‘Our London’ viewers’ poll of modern buildings for Thames Television (1984), to coincide with the 150th anniversary celebrations of the Royal Institute of British Architects and its Festival of Architecture.
+In the mid-1980s he popularised coverage of contemporary architecture on television with the ‘Our London’ viewers’ poll of modern buildings for Thames Television (1984), to coincide with the 150th anniversary celebrations of the RIBA and its Festival of Architecture.
 The following year (1985) he was consultant on the six-part Anglia Television series for Channel 4, ‘Space on Earth’ and wrote the accompanying book.
 In 1987 he was the writer and presenter of an award-winning Granada Television programme in its 'New North' series.

 Books

 He was the author/editor of 12 books.
-Among them is the Top 20 best-seller, One's Life (1988); Perspectives,(1986); and Shelter,(1994; US edition 1996).
-The last of these raised more than £100,000 for Shelter – The National Campaign for Homeless People.
+Among them is the top 20 best-seller, One's Life (1988), Perspectives (1986), and Shelter (1994; US edition 1996).
+The last of these raised more than £100,000 for Shelter – the National Campaign for Homeless People in the UK.

 RIBA Trust

 Director of the RIBA Trust

 Between 2004 and 2011 he was Director of the RIBA Trust, managing the cultural assets and delivering the public outreach programme of the Royal Institute of British Architects.
-The Trust included the British Architectural Library, more than four million items based at the RIBA and the Victoria and Albert Museum (V&A); the permanent Architecture Gallery at the V&A; the annual RIBA Stirling Prize for Architecture, broadcast live on Channel 4 and later BBC2, with Kevin McCloud; the Royal Gold Medal and Honorary Fellowships; exhibitions; talks; and development.
+The Trust included the British Architectural Library, more than four million items based at the RIBA and the Victoria and Albert Museum (V&A); the permanent Architecture Gallery at the V&A; the annual RIBA Stirling Prize for Architecture, broadcast live on Channel 4 and later BBC Two, with Kevin McCloud; the Royal Gold Medal and Honorary Fellowships; exhibitions; talks; and development.